By picking the word “logical” Mary Pickford throws us into the limits of a paradox:

 – SCMS, Society for Cinema and Media Studies International Conference.
 Chicago: Mar 7, 2013.

-– PhD Thesis Defense: The visual gag.
+– PhD Dissertation Public Defense: The visual gag.
+From silent film to gameplay.
 Universitat Pompeu Fabra.
-Barcelona: May 21, 2012.
+Barcelona: May 31, 2012.

 – Forty Years of Video Games.
 Médiathèque L’Apostrophe.
 Chartres: Nov 8, 2011.